Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Introduction

 \section{Introduction}

-Rapid prototyping of 5G networks has triggered the development of various applications, including multi-player gaming, volumetric video streaming, high-definition video-on-demand (VoD), live broadcast, etc., which require precise Quality of Experience (QoE) for the end-users.
-To meet such specific QoE requirements, various Internet applications auto-tune themselves depending on the state of the underlying network.
-An example use case is the adaptive bitrate (ABR) mechanism~\cite{Yin2015,mao2017neural,Puffer2020} used for online video streaming, where the network performance counters are used to adaptively decide the video playback quality depending on the QoE requirements of the end-users.
-To enable applications to use such network-related information effectively, various recent works have focused on designing frameworks and APIs for \textit{Network-aware Applications} (NAA), such as \textit{Mobile and Wireless Information Exposure} (MoWIE)~\cite{Zhang2020} and \textit{Network Exposure Functions} (NEF) for 5G networks\footnote{\url{https://www.etsi.org/deliver/etsi_ts/129500_129599/129522/15.03.00_60/ts_129522v150300p.pdf} (Accessed: \today)}.
-In this context, one of the essential aspects that help an auto-adaptive NAA to decide its state is the perceived network throughput of that corresponding application.
+Rapid deployment of 5G networks has multiplied the demand for various large-scale, multi-connectivity, high bandwidth applications, such as live broadcast from thousands of cameras, collaborative high-definition video streaming, remote and visual inspections, facility management through augmented reality, connected vehicles, etc. These applications are required to deliver precise Quality of Experience (QoE) to the end-users over thousands of interconnected devices, for which the applications tune themselves to the condition of the underlying network.
+An example use case is Adaptive Bitrate (ABR) collaborative video processing and streaming over mobile edges~\cite{tran2018adaptive,tuysuz2020qoe,farahani2022ararat}, which tunes the video playback quality over the edge devices according to the network performance counters in order to meet the QoE requirements of the end-users.
+To enable such effective use of network-related information by different applications, several recent works have focused on designing APIs for \textit{Network-aware Application} (NAA), such as \textit{Mobile and Wireless Information Exposure} (MoWIE)~\cite{Zhang2020} and \textit{Network Exposure Functions} (NEF) for 5G networks.
+However, for NAA(s) to decide the state, a primary requirement is to estimate the perceived network throughput for the corresponding applications accurately.
+Notably, there is a plethora of studies conducted on throughput prediction for cellular networks~\cite{Issa2019, Bentaleb2019, Gao2021Hermes, Raca2019, Raca2018_2, Raca2020_1, Raca2020, raca2017back, Yue2018, yin2021ant}, albeit most of these rely on time series models~\cite{Issa2019}, linear regression, trained random forests and support vector regression~\cite{Raca2019,Raca2020,Yue2018}, as well as Deep Neural Networks (DNNs)~\cite{Wei2019,Narayanan2020, Raca2020_1} all of which are \textbf{trained in a supervised manner}.
+Subsequently, to accommodate such a supervised regime, these models are often trained using \textbf{datasets acquired in} \textbf{restricted settings} with different network parameters such as the signal quality, cellular connectivity, signaling parameters, mobility state of the device, etc. recorded in controlled environments.